Viewing articles from 2017/10

 The Edge, University of Bath, Bath BA2 7AY

 It would be easy to label Parallel (of Life and) Architecture, currently on show at The Edge gallery, Bath, as part of the growing trend for Brutalist revivalism and fanaticism.
 But far from a familiar fetishisation of the movement, this is exhibition is ambitious, setting out to engage with the ideas of Alison and Peter Smithson, the husband and wife architectural duo who were central to the development of British Brutalism.
-Review by Stanley Portus
+Review by Stan Portus

 Alexander Gray Associates, 510 West 26 Street, New York NY 10001